 Average Cost of Homeowners Insurance in Rhode Island

-According to the Insurance Information Institute (III), the average cost of homeowners insurance in Rhode Island is $1,551 per year or about $120 per month.
-That’s much higher than the U.S. national average rate of $1,211 per year.
-Actually, Rhode Island is the sixth most expensive state for homeowners insurance.
+According to 2021 data from Bankrate.com, the average cost of homeowners insurance in Rhode Island is $1,193 per year or about $120 per month.
+That’s slightly lower than the U.S. national average rate of $1,312 per year.
 However, the actual rate you’ll pay for home insurance depends on a number of personal factors, like your zip code, age, credit score, and more.

 Many homes in Rhode Island are at risk of severe flooding, so having flood insurance is important.
 Some home insurance companies, like Narragansett Bay Insurance and UPC Insurance, sell private flood policies.
 You can also buy coverage through the National Flood Insurance Program (NFIP), which is backed by the federal government.
 If you want to get the highest payout possible after a loss, consider upgrading your policy to replacement cost coverage if your insurance company offers it.